doughahn/doughahn.io/projects/developer/nob-hill.md

 <figcaption>The landing page of Nob hill, featuring drone footage and a unique vertical navigation.</figcaption>

 The site is small in scope and the client dos not offer many openings, so we decided to use [Hugo](https://gohugo.io/) with [Tina](https://tina.io/docs/) to manage content as a static site.
-I built the cutom theme for this, as well as implemented the headless CMS.
+I built the custom theme for this, as well as implemented the headless CMS.

 #### Project Links